opiproject/opi-prov-life/COORDINATION.md

 ### Summary

 - **Pros:** No assumptions or changes required on the host, including BIOS.
-Infrastructure devices can be used to provision the host they are running inside.
-Devices presented can be standard and/or software defined.
+Infrastructure devices can be used to provision the host(s) they are running inside, either in a single server or in a server with multiple independent host complexes.
+Devices presented can be standards based and/or software defined.
+Not dependent on changes in other standards bodies or specs outside of OPI.
 - **Cons:** The infrastructure device needs to follow the PCI spec, including meeting the timing constraints around enumeration.
 Dynamic adding and deleting devices on the PCI bus via hot plug requires BIOS configuration.